“Bruce enables executives to transform their hidden wisdom into insight that yields powerful results.”— Chip Bell, CEO, Chip Bell Group

 Bruce detected his mission early.
 Nowhere is mission better understood and deployed than in the leadership culture of the US Navy, and he was quick to discover his interest in the coherence of mission, strategy, and accountability.
 His talent and dedication soon took him from Supply Officer on a destroyer to Admiral’s Aide at a significant command.
 Over an intensive two years, while serving full-time as Admiral’s Aide, he completed his “Off-Campus MBA” from Southern Illinois University, finishing at the top of his class.
 Before the Navy, Bruce received a BA in Economics from DePauw University.

-Bruce has been a trusted advisor to senior executives for 50 years, and today he is helping organizations reimagine how they can expand their performance capacity and consciously transform and sustain their culture, mission, and strategy from what it is to what it can be.
+Bruce has been a trusted advisor to senior executives for decades, and today he is helping organizations reimagine how they can expand their performance capacity and consciously transform and sustain their culture, mission, and strategy from what it is to what it can be.

 M.B.A., General Management, Southern Illinois University, while serving full time as an admiral’s aide in U.S. Navy

 B.A., Economics, DePauw University, Greencastle, Indiana

 “Between stimulus and response there is a space.

 In that space is our power to choose our response.